ericjohnson/twitter-xauth/README.md

 Requisites
 ==========

 Your Twitter app must have XAuth enabled.
 To do so, follow the instructions on this page: https://dev.twitter.com/docs/oauth/xauth

+Don't be intimidated.
+As long as you provide all the necessary info to Twitter they will likely grant you access.
+XAuth will save you a lot of time compared to implementing MGTwitterEngine and represents a good solution for integrating iOS with Twitter until iOS 5.0 arrives.

 Installation
 ===========